jmcnally17/pacman-old/README.md

 and you should be ready to run the backend tests (PostgreSQL must be installed first).

 Tests can be run while in the [main](https://github.com/jmcnally17/pacman) directory by running `npm test`.
 Code coverage statistics can be be obtained by running `npm run test:coverage`.
-Tests were written first in order to adhere to the test-driven-development process by following the Red-Green-Refactor cycle.
+Tests were written first in order to adhere to the test-driven development (TDD) process by following the red-green-refactor cycle.

 ## Create React App and Express Application Generator